eth-cscs/pyfirecrest/README.md

 # Setup the client for the specific service account
-client = fc.Firecrest(
+client = f7t.Firecrest(
     firecrest_url="http://localhost:8000", authorization=MyKeycloakServiceAccount()
 )

 try:
     parameters = client.parameters()
     print(f"Firecrest parameters: {parameters}")
-except fc.FirecrestException as e:
+except f7t.FirecrestException as e:
     # When the error comes from the responses to a firecrest request you will get a
     # `FirecrestException` and from this you can examine the http responses yourself
     # through the `responses` property